Captain Underpants and the Preposterous Plight of the Purple Potty People: Plot

 Captain Underpants ties the alternate counterparts up, but a rainstorm suddenly hits and turns Nice Mr. Krupp back into Captain Blunderpants and Captain Underpants back into Mr. Krupp.
-George and Harold try snapping their fingers, but the rain is pouring too hard on them.
+George and Harold try to snap their fingers, but the rain is pouring down too hard on them.
 Mr. Krupp goes back home while Captain Blunderpants frees himself and Evil George and Evil Harold.
 George and Harold fly away on Crackers while the doubles pursue them.

 After arriving at the Treehouse, George finds the Shrinky-Pig 2000, which they could use to shrink their counterparts.
-Captain Blunderpants then grabs the two by their shirts while the Shrinky-Pig 2000 is taken by Evil George and Evil Harold.
+Captain Blunderpants then grabs the two by their shirts while Evil George and Evil Harold take the Shrinky-Pig 2000.
 Before Captain Blunderpants can finish off George and Harold, George and Harold's grandparents arrive and order Captain Blunderpants to put down their grandchildren, but he refuses, causing George and Harold's grandparents to transform into Boxer Boy and Great-Granny Girdle.
 They then battle and defeat Captain Blunderpants, saving their grandchildren.

-However, Evil George and Evil Harold appear and plan to use the Shrinky-Pig 2000 on George, Harold, and their grandparents, but Harold uses reverse psychology and claims they can go right ahead as they are holding the device backwards.
+However, Evil George and Evil Harold appear and plan to use the Shrinky-Pig 2000 on George, Harold, and their grandparents, but Harold uses reverse psychology and claims they can go right ahead, as they are holding the device backward.
 Evil George and Evil Harold believe this and turn the Shrinky-Pig 2000 around before activating it, resulting in themselves being shrunk.
 After punishing the evil twins by spanking them, George and Harold's grandparents fly off for a romantic dinner, George and Harold de-hypnotize and shrink Sulu back to normal, and then take Evil George, Evil Harold, and Captain Blunderpants back to their own universe.

-Two policemen arrive to arrest George and Harold, mistaking them for the evil versions of themselves.
+Two policemen arrive to arrest George and Harold, mistaking them for their evil counterparts.
 Suddenly, a robotic pair of pants appears, piloted by Tippy Tinkletrousers.
-When the cops laugh at his name, he freezes them with his Freeze Beam 4000 and begins chasing George, Harold, Sulu and Crackers.
+When the cops laugh at his name, he freezes them with his Freeze Beam 4000, then chases George, Harold, Sulu, and Crackers.